What is Investor Junkie All About?

 See a complete list of Melissa’s articles on her author page.

 In the end, most of what we say is a matter of opinion.
 You should read the disclaimer before taking any of our investing advice or ideas.
 What might be appropriate for our situation may not make sense for you.

-I would love to hear from our readers.
+We would love to hear from our readers.
 If you have any comments, leads, suggestions, or even different opinions, please feel free to share by posting a comment.
 We want people to voice difference of opinion, and we appreciate any tips.
 We promise to do our best to respond to comments and emails.